ramokz/phantom-camera-docs/docs/editor-updater.md

 | **Patch** | `v0.6.4` ➜ `v0.6.5` |
 |**Hotfix** | `v0.6.4` ➜ `v0.6.4.1` |

-### Viewfinder Button Prompt
+## Editor Panel Update Button
-Appears in the viewfinder panel if a new update is available.
-If pressed, will trigger the contextual [Updater Prompt](#updater-prompt) to appear.
+If the initial prompt is dismissed, then it can be triggered again by pressing the update button in the `Phantom Camera` panel in the button of the editor.
 ![Editor Updater Viewfinder](/assets/editor-updater/editor-updater-viewfinder.png)